MrTruck/WADS-FinalProject-Group-1/README.md

 - Built API response formatter for consistent success/error output
 - Prisma client and Swagger documentation integration
 - Used Neon for database hosting and Prisma ORM for schema design and migrations
-- Implemented core REST API endpoints such as auth, tasks, categories, sessions, pomodoro cycles, notifications, analytics, admin
+- Implemented core REST API endpoints such as auth, tasks, categories, sessions, pomodoro cycles, notifications, analytics
 - Created initial health check endpoint for deployment
 - Swagger JSDoc annotations to route files
 - Basic login and registration page integration with backend authentication APIs.
 Also worked on the analytics page